 ~ Benjamin Franklin

-Our great list of child-friendly, easy to do science activities for kids can be easily done at home and are full of wonder!
+Our great list of child-friendly, fun science experiments for kids can be done at home with easily available supplies and are full of wonder!
 Let’s get started…

 1. Magical Coin

-This is a great science activity for kids of all ages.
+This is one of the most fun and easy science experiment for kids of all ages.
 Take a coin and place it on a table.
 Put a clear plastic glass over the coin.
 Look at the coin from the side of the glass.

 Can you see it?